fggreeff/kafka-essentials/README.md

 #### kafka-consumer-elasticsearch
 - TwitterProducer - Consume tweets from a topic and put on elastic search (setup in bonsai required).
 Consumer processing is idempotent, optimised for batching whilst committing offsets manually

+#### kafka-connect
+- Kafka-connect - Making use of a Twitter connector to produce a stream of tweets onto a topic

+`cd kafka-essentials/kafka-connect`

+`connect-standalone connect-standalone.properties twitter.properties`

 ### Producer